 The answers to these preliminary questions, and the solutions that might eventually flow from them, are highly firm-specific.
 There is no magic formula or structure that succeeds for every firm.
 In some instances, Walker Clark clients have concluded that a traditional lockstep works best.
 A few others have found that a system that is primarily performance-based (even "eat what you kill") better meets their needs.
 Most of our clients, however, usually adopt a carefully crafted hybrid in which a few critically important factors are each given appropriate weight to produce the measurable financial results that the firm needs.

 Click here for more information about how Walker Clark can help you and your partners discover and respond to the hidden risks in your partner compenation system -- both for today and the future.
-Most law firms can recover the costs of a Walker Clark Partner Compensation Review in less than nine months, and also realize even greater additional long-range benefits such as more stable partner retention and sustainable improvements in individual and group performance.
+Most law firms can recover the costs of a Walker Clark Partner Compensation Review in less than nine months, and also realize even greater additional long-range benefits such as better retention of partners and senior associates, as well as sustainable improvements in individual and group performance.